ZZQ-NTU/UrbanMFM/README.md

 ### Pre-training

-If you wish to pre-train model of a city, use:
+If you wish to pre-train model of a city, e.g., Singapore, please use:

 ```
-python UrbanMFM_train.py -c "city"
+python UrbanMFM_train.py -c "Singapore"
 ```